JohnVidler/MIPSly/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K8L32E3)

-Play with it live over at [https://johnvidler.co.uk/mips/](https://johnvidler.co.uk/mips/)
+Play with it live over at [https://johnvidler.github.io/MIPSly/](https://johnvidler.github.io/MIPSly/)

 ## Tooling

 The application uses many of the same tools that the Blockly team uses to develop Blockly itself.
 Following is a brief overview, and you can read more about them on our [developer site](https://developers.google.com/blockly/guides/contribute/get-started/development_tools).

-- Structure: The application is built as an npm package.
-You can use npm to manage the dependencies of the application.
+- Structure: The application is built as an yarn/npm package.
+You can use yarn/npm to manage the dependencies of the application.
 - Modules: ES6 modules to handle imports to/exports from other files.
 - Building/bundling: Webpack to build the source code and bundle it into one file for serving.
 - Development server: webpack-dev-server to run locally while in development.